mfreema5/HUM380-GameDesign/Bibliography/Defining gamification - a service marketing perspective.md

 ###What’s the article about?

-The authors of this article frame &ldquogamification&rdquo in terms of the marketing of services, emphasizing the experience of gamefulness, instead of the systems of games.
+The authors of this article frame &ldquo;gamification&rdquo; in terms of the marketing of services, emphasizing the experience of gamefulness, instead of the systems of games.

 ###What are the main claims?